nebari-dev/nebari-self-registration/README.md

 ## Running locally with Docker

-_Note_: running locally requires a `config.yaml` file to be present within the `self-registration/dev` directory.
-Please rename the `sample.config.yaml` and update as needed before proceeding:
+_Note_: running locally requires a `config.yaml` file to be present within the `self-registration` directory.
+Please create a copy of the `sample.config.yaml`, rename, and update as needed before proceeding:

 1. Navigate to the `self-registration` directory
 2. To build the docker image, run the following:

 ```
-docker build . -t self-registration
+docker build . --file Dockerfile.local -t self-registration
 ```

 3. To run the app, run the following: